 Q: What is a Corpus Christi procession?

-A: The Corpus Christi procession, most often held on the Solemnity of the Body and Blood of Christ, is a “public witness of faith and worship of the Most Blessed Sacrament” (Holy Communion and Worship of the Eucharist Outside Mass [HCWEOM], 101).
-Founded upon the Church’s belief that Jesus becomes substantially present (i.e., real!) to us in the Eucharist at Mass, the Corpus Christi procession is one of the ways that we express our devotion to Christ (Eucharistic adoration, Forty Hours devotions, and visits to the Blessed Sacrament are some of the Church’s other forms of devotion).
+A: The Corpus Christi procession, most often held on the Solemnity of the Body and Blood of Christ, is a “public witness of faith and devotion to the Most Blessed Sacrament” (Holy Communion and Worship of the Eucharistic Mystery Outside Mass [HCWEMOM], 101).
+Founded upon the Church’s belief that Jesus becomes substantially present to us in the Eucharist at Mass, the Corpus Christi procession is one of the ways that we express our devotion to Christ (Eucharistic adoration, 40 Hours devotions, and visits to the Blessed Sacrament are other forms).

-A: A Corpus Christi procession usually begins after the celebration of Mass, at which the host for the procession is consecrated.
-Placed in a monstrance (a sacred vessel that displays the sacred host to the faithful), the Blessed Sacrament is then carried out of the church and through the streets of the city or neighborhood, accompanied by the songs and prayers of the people.
-Often there are altars decorated along the route where the monstrance is placed and, after a period of prayer, the people are blessed.
+A Corpus Christi procession usually begins after the celebration of Mass, at which the host for the procession is consecrated.
+Placed in a monstrance (a sacred vessel that displays the sacred host to the faithful), the Blessed Sacrament is then carried out of the church and through the streets of the city or neighborhood accompanied by the songs and prayers of the people.
+Often there are altars decorated along the route where the monstrance is placed and the people are blessed.
 In this way the Church shows that Christ, here among us, walks with us on our pilgrimage to heaven.

 Q: What are the origins of the Corpus Christi procession?

-A: The Corpus Christi procession and many of the other Eucharistic devotions seem to have begun in the 12th and 13th centuries.
-These devotions emerged from a multitude of factors, among which were a greater appreciation and understanding of Christ’s Eucharistic presence and a desire to express this truth outwardly.
+A: The Corpus Christi procession and many of the other Eucharistic devotions seem to have begun in the twelfth and thirteenth centuries.
+These devotions responded to a multitude of factors, among which were a greater appreciation and understanding of Christ’s Eucharistic presence and a desire to express this truth outwardly.

-Influencing the rise in Eucharistic devotions were the visions of an Augustinian nun, Juliana of Liège, in 1209.
-In these visions, Juliana indicated that an annual celebration devoted to the Body of Christ should be added to the Church’s calendar.
+Influencing the rise in Eucharistic devotions were the visions of an Augustinian nun, Juliana of Liège, in 1209 that indicated an annual celebration devoted to the Body of Christ should be added to the Church’s calendar.
 In 1264, Pope Urban IV, who had resided in Liège prior to his becoming Pope and was familiar with Juliana’s visions, established the feast of the Body of Christ for the entire Church.
-St. Thomas Aquinas (d.1274) is said to have composed the liturgical texts for this new feast, as well as the hymns O Salutaris Hostia and Tantum Ergo (which are the last two stanzas of the hymn Pange Lingua).
-It is a testament to the enduring beauty of these hymns that they are still sung today.
+St. Thomas Aquinas (d.1274) is said to have composed the liturgical texts for this new feast, as well as the hymns O Salutaris Hostia and Tantum Ergo (which are the last two stanzas of the hymn Pange Lingua) which are still sung today.

 Q: What is the relationship of the Corpus Christi procession to the Mass?